michaelharms6010/zecpages/README.md

 The backend is hosted w/AWS EB (yuck) / RDS (double yuck).
 Its source code and deployment information can be seen here: https://github.com/michaelharms6010/be-zeitpages

-### Disclaimer - This is weird byzantine devops architecture from my bootcamp days.
-Elastic Beanstalk is not great.
-Someday This'll be reworked to run on one server but for now all the zcash operations run on a goofy ec2 side job box.
+## Zcash Jobs

-## Jobs
+These jobs all run on a t2.micro instance using adityapk00's [zecwallet-cli](https://github.com/adityapk00/zecwallet-light-cli).

 ### Wallet Daemon

-The zec-lightwallet => board functionality is powered by a t2.micro ec2 instance.
+The zec-lightwallet => board daemon handles new transactions.
 Credit where it's due, this is mostly cribbed and adapted from Andrew Miller's staked polling script: https://gist.github.com/amiller/63f78b6c5fb5a9aadcd8a34012986a76 .
 Thank you vm sir.
 This box uses admin auth to make posts to the rds db.

 Wallet daemon code: https://github.com/michaelharms6010/zcash-memo-monitor